escamoteur/flutter_command/README.md

     })
 ```

-### Disabling the update button while an updating
+### Disabling the update button while another update is in progress
-The update button should not be active while an update is running or when
+The update button should not be active while an update is running or when the
 `Switch` deactivates it.
-The first could we achieve by using again the `isExecuting` property of `Command` but we would have to somehow combine it with the value of `setExecutionStateCommand` which is cumbersome.
+We could achieve this, again by using the `isExecuting` property of `Command` but we would have to somehow combine it with the value of `setExecutionStateCommand` which is cumbersome.
 Luckily `Command` has another property `canExecute` which reflects a combined value of `!isExecuting && theInputCanExecute`.

 So we can easily solve this requirement with another....wait for it...`ValueListenableBuilder`